acg-team/tral/easy_setup/README.md

 ### Installation of external software for TRAL

-After setting up TRAL with setupTRAL.sh you can install external software.
+After installing TRAL with setupTRAL.sh you can install external software.
 The script install_ext_software.sh automatically iterates through all installation scripts for each recommended external software of TRAL and ask you for each single software if you want to install it (press y/n).
 Please confirm to their respective licence.

 Otherwise, you can run an installation script for each external software individually which can be found within the directory setup_tral/install_ext_software.